 By request…Is MERIT Beauty clean beauty?

-You asked and I’m answering!
+You asked, “Is MERIT Beauty clean beauty?” and I’m answering!
 To be honest, I’ve never gotten so many queries or requests to weigh in on a brand than I did with MERIT.
-Just take a look at this smattering of DMs I’ve gotten over the past few months:
+Just take a look at this smattering of DMs I’ve gotten over the past few months inquiring about MERIT makeup:

-I didn’t know how to answer this question off the bat, and I can see why we got so many questions about it.
+I didn’t know how to answer this question off the bat, so I can see why we got so many questions about it.
 It’s not easy to tell on the surface if MERIT is clean when you have ding-dongs running around on the internet calling it “very clean” beauty (just Google “MERIT beauty review”).
-So, with so much hoopla going on around this brand, I figured, we need to get to the bottom of this: is MERIT Beauty clean beauty?
+So, with so much hoopla going on around this brand, I figured, we need to get to the bottom of this burning question: is MERIT Beauty clean beauty?

 RELATED: My honest review of Kosas.